alexander-paskal/swing-trader/DEVLOG.md

+### 7-22

+Finished an initial thing for the State, just need to check to make sure that the env is working.
+I need to rework:

+    Initial Conditions
+    LoadData
+    randomize
+    Action
+    Reward

+The last two should be pretty quick.
+As for randomizing initial conditions, i could probably add something to specify start and end date.
+Can just load the data model again to simplify things

+### 7-17

+Last two sessions have been spent refactoring.
+I think it was time well spent, but i'm starting to dilly dally.
+I have one more to get my env working and tested, and to get a training run going.
+Next couple sessions are gonna be about testing different models.
+Here's what I want to be able to run:

+    State: N Daily, N Weekly and N Monthly open ticks, along with their associated volumes, for a 6N + 1 input vector.
+Same normalizations as before
+    Reward: A comparison with the buy & hold performance of the

 ### 7-14-24

 Got inference running with RLLib and populating the same UI plot taht I made.
 I'm on the cusp of getting the custom model to work - i was getting shockingly good results with the single layer MLP, but frankly i'm at the point where I don't trust it yet.
 I need to develop some methods of evaluation that give me more confidence in my model.
 I probably could stand to develop a few tests where I run it and check against hand calculated data